Computing Shortest Paths among Curved Obstacles in the Plane: Introduction

-Finding an obstacle avoiding Euclidean shortest path in the plane between two points is a fundamental problem in computational geometry and has many applications.
-The case of this problem on polygonal obstacles is well studied (e.g., \cite{ref:GhoshAn91,ref:HershbergerAn99,ref:KapoorEf88,ref:KapoorAn97,ref:MitchellSh96,ref:RohnertSh86,ref:StorerSh94}).
-For obstacles bounded by curves, the problem is more difficult and only limited work is found in the literature.
-In this paper, we study the problem version on curved obstacles and present efficient algorithms for it.
+Finding Euclidean shortest paths among obstacles in the plane is a fundamental problem in computational geometry.
+The case on polygonal obstacles has been well studied (e.g., \cite{ref:GhoshAn91,ref:HershbergerAn99,ref:KapoorEf88,ref:KapoorAn97,ref:MitchellSh96,ref:RohnertSh86,ref:StorerSh94}).
+For obstacles bounded by curves, the problem is more difficult and only limited work is found in the literature, and we present an efficient algorithm for this curved version in this paper.